lghtaprexp/reactnd-project-myreads-starter/README.md

 ## How to Run App
 * Download or clone project using `https://github.com/lghtaprexp/reactnd-project-myreads-starter.git` to your local machine using the terminal.
-* In the terminal, install dependencies using `npm install`
+* In the terminal, install dependencies using `npm install`.
 * Launch local server by typing `npm start`.
 * If browser doesn't automatically open, type `http://localhost:3000/` in the address bar to access app.

 ## Dependencies
-* Dependencies for this project can be found in the package.json file
+* Dependencies for this project can be found in the package.json file.

 ## Resources
 1. https://www.npmjs.com/package/react-router